Tya Language Specification

 Class member privacy uses the private keyword for private class fields,

-methods, class variables, class methods, and constructors.
+class constants, methods, class variables, class methods, and constructors.

 class User

-private id = 0
+private id: 0

-private normalize = ->
+private normalize: ->

 Embedded Assets